galenjdove/devops-interview-questions/README.md

 #### General Questions

+* Describe the most challenging situation that you were faced with and how you overcame the challenge?

+### Configuration Management Questions

 * Do you have any experience with Puppet, Chef, Salt or Ansible?
-  * How long have you used it for?
+* How long have you used a CMS for?
-  * Have you used it in production or QA/Dev?
+* Have you used it in production or Test/Dev?
-* Describe the  environment that you automated (how many servers, products, etc.)
-* Describe the most challenging situation that you were faced with and how you overcame the challenge?
+* How large was the environment?

 #### Network Questions